 Kentucky Judge Faces Misconduct Charges Over Accusations Of Sex And Alcohol At Court

-A family court judge in Kentucky is facing numerous accusations of professional and sexual misconduct, as state authorities say Kenton County Judge Dawn Gentry coerced colleagues to support her election campaign, made inappropriate advances toward an attorney, and had sex in a courthouse office.
+A family court judge in Kentucky is facing numerous accusations of professional and sexual misconduct, as state authorities say Kenton County Judge Dawn Gentry coerced colleagues to support her election campaign, made inappropriate advances toward an attorney and had sex in a courthouse office.

-The Kentucky Judicial Conduct Commission prepares to hold a disciplinary hearing about the formal charges against Gentry.
-There are no immediate plans for impeachment proceedings against her in Kentucky's upcoming legislative session, according to state Rep. Adam Koenig – but he adds, "It is an option that we need consider, in my view."
+Kentucky's Judicial Conduct Commission prepares to hold a disciplinary hearing about the formal charges against Gentry.
+There are no immediate plans for impeachment proceedings against her in Kentucky's upcoming legislative session, according to state Rep. Adam Koenig — but he adds, "It is an option that we need consider, in my view."

 "This needs to be taken very seriously," says Koenig, whose district includes part of Kenton County.
 Calling the allegations against Gentry "extremely troubling," Koenig says they "reflect an abuse of power, among other issues."

-Gentry has denied nearly all of the misconduct charges against her and continues to work as a judge on the Kenton County Family Court, which is based in Covington, Ky., just across the Ohio River from Cincinnati.
-The case drew wide interest after the Kentucky Judicial Conduct Commission released documents related to the formal proceedings against the judge.
+Gentry has denied nearly all the misconduct charges against her and continues to work as a judge on the Kenton County Family Court, which is based in Covington, Ky., just across the Ohio River from Cincinnati.
+The case drew wide interest after the Judicial Conduct Commission released documents related to the formal proceedings against the judge.

 Those documents detail a raft of accusations against Gentry.
 She is alleged to have: